Audio headset: Headband styles

 Standard headsets with a headband worn over the head are known as over-the-head headsets.
 Headsets with headbands going over the back of the user's neck are known as backwear-headsets or behind-the-neck headsets.
 Headsets worn over the ear with a soft ear-hook are known as over-the-ear headsets or earloop headsets.
-Convertible headsets are designed so that users can change the wearing method by re-assembling various parts.
+Convertible headsets are designed so that users can change the wearing method by reassembling various parts.
 There are also under-the-chin headsets similar to the headphones that stenographers wear.

 Neckband styles

 Neckband headsets (also called neckband earphones or neckband ear sets) have grown in popularity.
 These are a modern design where the band rests around the neck rather than over the head or directly on the ear.
 This design improves comfort during prolonged use keeps weight off the ears, and allows the band to house larger batteries, vibration motors and in-line controls.
-Neckband headsets are widely used in Bluetooth wireless models offering a balance between portability and battery life.
+Neckband headsets are widely used in Bluetooth wireless models, offering a balance between portability and battery life.